web-stuff-98/go-react-vid-streams/README.md

 # go-react-vid-streams

 ## This is a mostly finished "motion detection security camera streaming app" where you connect different devices to a password protected server and record video streams, and also watch them from the home page.
-These are the only features that I have implemented at the moment (watching streams through WebRTC, recording streams as chunks onto postgres when motion is detected, using cookies and JWTs to authenticate logins).
-I'm making it just because I haven't used React in a while and I wanted to write some API handlers for chunked video streams
+These are the only features that I have implemented because I can't be asked to finish this project because I have no idea how to add trackbar data to video files properly

 # Problems:

 I am using fix-webm-duration to add the duration metadata to the video after downloading it because I have no idea how to add the correct EBML metadata to a WebM to get the trackbar to work myself

-#### Todos:
+#### Todos (which I will never do):

 - Replace the crappy average pixel difference motion detection with OpenCV or something like that
 - Motion sensitivity slider for individual streams